PreyeaRegmi/Custom-Dialog/README.md

 And to hide the dialog,<br>
    CustomDialog.hidedialog();<br>
    <br>
-Here, <br>
+<p>Here, <br>
   ->The first argument is FragmentManager.<br>
   ->Second is the String to be shown.<br>
   ->Third argument is for animated vector drawable that is shown along with the message.
-It accpets either one from the      given list:
+It accpets either one from the      given list:</p>
   <ul>
       <li>CustomDialog.CONNECTING</li>
       <li>CustomDialog.LOADING</li>